- Use ⌘ in place of Ctrl in the bindings listed on this page.

 - To preserve the current selection while removing it from or adding it to other tracks, Ctrl-click or Shift-click on the Track Control Panel of those tracks.
 See Audacity Selection for details.

-- Holding Shift then dragging when in in Time Shift Tool shifts all clips in a track to left or right.
+- Holding Shift then dragging by using the Clip-handle drag-bars shifts all clips in a track to left or right.

-- Holding Ctrl (⌘ on Mac} then dragging when in Time Shift Tool lets you drag clips vertically into another track without accidentally dragging them left or right.
+- Holding Ctrl (⌘ on Mac} then dragging using the Clip-handle drag-bars lets you drag clips vertically into another track without accidentally dragging them left or right.

 Most of the bindings are for click and drag gestures when using one of the Audacity tools.
 "Left", "Right" and "Middle" in the list refer to the mouse button to be clicked.